aih/RulesEditing/Rules2012-prev.md

     in the Republican primary after the filing deadline for that office.
-    In those states where state law establishes a non-partisan primary in which Republican candidates could participate, but in which the general election shall not include a Republican candidate, the candidate endorsed by a convention held under the authority of the state Republican Party shall be recognized by the Republican National Committee as the Republican nominee.
+    In those states where state law establishes a non-partisan primary in which Republican candidates could participate, but in which the general election may not include a Republican candidate, the candidate endorsed by a convention held under the authority of the state Republican Party shall be recognized by the Republican National Committee as the Republican nominee.